 }

---json still controls the request body and headers here; --request changes only the HTTP verb.
+--json still controls the request body and content type here; --request changes the HTTP method word.

 {